Sophisticated Beggar

-Sophisticated Beggar is English folk / rock singer-songwriter and guitarist Roy Harper's debut album.
+Sophisticated Beggar is the debut album by the English folk musician Roy Harper.
 It was released in 1966.

 History

 The album consists of Harper's poetry backed by acoustic guitar and recorded with a Revox tape machine by Pierre Tubbs.
 Tubbs was also the producer of the album, under the pseudonym Peter Richards.

 When initially released the album was poorly distributed; only a few thousand were ever made, so to promote the album, Harper designed flyers and personally handed them out to shoppers in Oxford Street, London.
 The album's liner notes imply that both John Renbourn and Ritchie Blackmore contributed.

 On the original vinyl release, after the record needle pans across the run-out groove to the lock groove, there is a recording of Harper saying "Hup hup" over and over again.
 Some subsequent CD releases have included this recording as a separate track, "Hup Hup Spiral".

 The album has subsequently been re-released on a number of different labels, given numerous titles, and had the original track listing altered.
 Though still available today, Harper only receives royalties for the official Science Friction release.